IBM/securitization_blockchain/README.md

 # Steps
-There are two methods we can use to deploy the application, either use the ``Deploy to IBM Cloud`` steps **OR** create the services and run locally.
+There are two methods we can use to deploy the application, either run everything locally on your development machine, **OR** initialize a hosted blockchain service and run in IBM Cloud.
 1. [Clone repository](#1-clone-the-repository)
 2. [Setup repository codebase locally](#2-deploy-application-locally) OR [Deploy to IBM Cloud](#2-deploy-application-to-ibm-cloud)
 3. [Create Watson services with IBM Cloud](#3-create-services)